🗃️ Onboarding and Offboarding

 📄️ Update AWS Account Contact Details

-You can update the primary and alternate account contact details for your Stax-managed AWS accounts from the AWS Organization's management account.
+You can update your Stax-managed AWS accounts' alternate contact details via the Stax Console, API, and SDK.
+You can update the primary account contact details for your Stax-managed AWS accounts from the AWS Organization's management account.

 📄️ Using Organizational Units in Stax